 FAQ – Anything else you’d like to know?

 For anyone who wants to learn how candy works and what’s the science behind it.
-If you’re just looking for recipes, or instructions, this is not the place to be.
+If you’re just looking for recipes or basic instructions, this is not the place to be.
 We like to take a deep dive into the science of it all!

 I am a professional candy maker, will this training teach me something new?

 You can probably make better candies than we can ;-).
-However, if you’ve learned solely based on intuition and experience, knowing and understanding some of the underlying scientific concepts may still help you!
+However, if you’ve learned solely based on intuition and experience, knowing and understanding some of the underlying scientific concepts will definitely help you!

 I don’t eat sugar, can I still join?